qiskit-community/qiskit-experiments/docs/paper/paper.md

 characterization experiments that integrate with pulse-level control [@Alexander2020].
 `Qiskit Experiments` greatly simplifies the execution of complex experiments and is usable with any hardware exposed as a Qiskit backend.
-Indeed, a library provides many experiments which run multiple quantum circuits and complex fitting.
+Indeed, a library provides many experiments that run multiple quantum circuits and complex fitting.
 Crucially, each experiment only requires a few code lines to run with `Qiskit Experiments`.
 In addition, the base framework of `Qiskit Experiments` provides experimentalists a clear interface to create new experiments.